 Please click the links below to view the available scholarships.
 You may apply for multiple scholarships, but please be sure to read all eligibility guidelines and requirements for each scholarship for which you wish to apply.

-Eligibility: U.S. citizens of Italian descent in their junior or senior year of undergraduate study for the fall 2014 term, majoring or minoring in Italian language studies at an accredited academic institution.
+Eligibility: U.S. citizens of Italian descent in their junior or senior year of undergraduate study for the Fall 2017 term, majoring or minoring in Italian language studies at an accredited academic institution.

-Deadline: The application deadline for the Italian Language Scholarship is February 28, 2014.
+Deadline: The application deadline is February 28, 2017.
 (See additional details in the General Information section.)

 Application & Requirements:

-Application Form: Complete application form and send with remaining requirements and self-addressed, stamped, standard business-size envelope for acknowledgment.
+Application Form: Complete application form and send with remaining requirements and include a valid email address for acknowledgement.

 Test Scores: Submit copies of official results from all standardized tests (ACT, SAT, GMAT, GRE, LSAT, MCAT) taken during the past 5 years.
 Scores reported on official transcripts will usually fulfill this requirement.
-Note: When sending score reports from the College Board, use the Designated Institution (DI) code 7757 (Sons of Italy Foundation) for the SAT.
-For the ACT, use the code number 6866.
+(SAT: 7757, ACT: 6866).

 Résumé: Submit a current résumé outlining extracurricular activities, work experience, volunteer service and honors, especially as they relate to Italian language, culture and heritage.